fsfw-dresden/usb-live-linux/variants/FSFW-Uni-Stick_Xfce_buster_amd64/paketlisten/staging.md

 - :x:  luksipc  --		convert (unencrypted) block devices to (encrypted) LUKS devices in-place
 - :x:  davfs2  --		mount a WebDAV resource as a regular file system
 - :x:  onboard  --		On-screen Keyboard with macros, easy layout creation and word suggestion
+- :x:  gnome-font-viewer  --		preview fonts
+- :x:  tumbler  --		D-Bus thumbnailing service
+- :x:  tumbler-plugins-extra  --		additional plugins for video files, Raw Digital Camera Images, OpenDocuments
+- :x:  calamares-settings-debian  --		Debian theme and settings for the Calamares Installer (which this also pulls in)